xpdota/guide-scratch/general/HealProg.md

 won't just be GCD healing because you're still progging the fight - even an optimized run of an ultimate is going to involve quite a bit of GCD healing.

+### GCD Shields

+Another use of GCD heals is as another layer of mitigation for preventing oneshots.
+This becomes important, as there are a significant number of raidwides in ultimates, and even pre-BiS savage, that will oneshot if not mitigated.
+It can also be important for LB generation in the level 70 ultimates.

 ## GCD versus oGCD planning

 In optimized savage gameplay, you would reach for oGCDs before GCDs.